Burl Cain: Personal life

 According to a biography by Ridgeway, Cain "enjoys hunting and traveling around the country on his motorcycle."
 Both he and his brother, former state senator James David Cain, are Republicans.

 Cain's eldest son, Nathan "Nate" Cain, II (born April 1967), and his younger son, Marshall Arbuthnot Cain (born October 1971), of Ouachita Parish, also have had careers with the Louisiana Department of Corrections.
 Cain, II, had advanced to become warden of Avoyelles Correctional Center in Cottonport, a facility since named for former state Representative Raymond Laborde of Marksville.
 He vacated the warden's position in Cottonport on May 24, 2016.
 Marshall Cain is a manager of Prison Enterprises.
 Cain's son-in-law, Seth Henry Smith, Jr. (born January 1974), of East Feliciana Parish, also works for the corrections department, as a "confidential assistant" to one of the appointed officials.

 Prior to Nate Cain's decision to resign from Avoyelles Correctional Center, his wife, the former Tonia Bandy, business manager of the prison and another top official, also stepped down.
 Tonia Cain's attorney cited her client's health issues as the principal reason for the resignation.
 Meanwhile, the state corrections department said that it had halted the construction of the "Ranch House" building at the Avoyelles prison, a structure for which some $76,000 had already been spent.
 Nate Cain had built an identical structure at the C. Paul Phelps Correctional Center in DeQuincy in Calcasieu Parish, where he was earlier the deputy warden.

 Nate and Tonia Cain divorced in 2017, and she resumed her maiden name of Bandy.
 She agreed to plea bargain and admitted to some of the seventeen wire fraud charges (and an additional count of conspiracy to commit wire fraud) in hopes of getting a lighter sentence than she would have received if convicted of the crimes.
 The two stood accused of purchasing personal items, including television sets, furniture, and guns and ammunition, on a state credit card.
 As it developed, Bandy pleaded guilty to a single count of conspiracy to commit wire fraud in the federal corruption case against both her and her former husband.
 The government then dropped seventeen fraud charges pending against her.
-Sentencing was originally scheduled for October 9, 2018, with Tonia Cain facing up to twenty years in a penitentiary, though she was expected to receive a more lenient sentence.
-On June 17, 2019, Tonia Cain received an eight-month sentence in federal prison, while Nate Cain received a 38-month sentence in federal prison; both were also ordered to serve two years of supervised release and to pay more than $42,000 in restitution.
+Sentencing was originally scheduled for October 9, 2018, with Tonia facing up to twenty years in a penitentiary, though she was expected to receive a more lenient sentence.
+On June 17, 2019, Tonia received an eight-month sentence in federal prison, while Nate received a 38-month sentence in federal prison; both were also ordered to serve two years of supervised release and to pay more than $42,000 in restitution.